 A typical statute of limitations would disable victims from filing their personal injury claims within the specified time constraints.
 The “discovery rule” corrects this problem.

 Potential plaintiffs may also be affected by how their filing state considers statutes of repose in latent illness cases.
 In some states, despite the extended latency period, a statute of repose may relieve the defendant of long-term liability.

 It can be confusing to decipher which state’s statute of limitations apply to an individual case and how to strategize around those rules.
-Typically, the cancer or mesothelioma patient files their claim in their state of residence or in the state in which they were exposed to the talcum that caused their illness.
+Typically, cancer or mesothelioma patients file their claim in their state of residence or in the state where they were exposed to the talcum that caused their illness.
 But many factors come into play when making this determination.

 WHAT PRODUCTS CONTAIN TALC?

 When crushed into powder form, talc offers several beneficial traits that make it useful across industrial and consumer product manufacturing industries.
 For example, talc:

 - Absorbs moisture